 For advice specific to further education, the Education and Training Foundation (ETF) hosts the Prevent for FE and Training.
 This hosts a range of free, sector specific resources to support further education settings comply with the Prevent duty.
-This includes the Prevent
+This includes the Prevent child on child abuse

-Awareness e-learning, which offers an introduction to the duty, and the Prevent Referral elearning, which is designed to support staff to make robust, informed and proportionate referrals.
+Awareness e-learning, which offers an introduction to the duty, and the Prevent Referral e-learning, which is designed to support staff to make robust, informed and proportionate referrals.